 - Practice grammar topics such as conjugations of verbs and adjectives.

-- Take short quizzes of 20 questions on the topics you select.
+- Take short quizzes of 20 questions selected based on your past performance.

 Vocabulary and Grammar

 Expressing yourself in a foreign language requires a rich vocabulary and a solid grammar.
 Practicing vocabulary and grammar are not the most pleasant parts of learning Dutch.
 That's mostly due to the dull methods that learners are offered to practice them.

 Now, there is a dynamic and fun way to practice Dutch vocabulary and grammar.
 In LearnPractice.com, you solve short, personalized quizzes on a dynamic platform.

 As of May 2019, there are a total of 3140 Dutch exercises in LearnPractice.com.
 1344 of these exercises are for free.Take a Quiz Now!

 There are 1553 Dutch vocabulary exercises in LearnPractice.com.
 1040 of the vocabulary exercises are for free.
 The vocabulary exercises include the following:

 - Diminutives of the words,

 - Finding the right word to complete a sentence.